SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Aliases: emoji

 **%forcereportmatch** `<@winner> <@loser>`
     Info: Admin only.
 If a user abandons their ranked match an admin will use this to report the match anyways.
 Mention the users or use User IDs.
+Has a 41 second cooldown.
     Example: `%forcereportmatch @Tabuu 3.0 @Phxenix`
     Aliases: forcereportgame